HeroesToolChest/Heroes.StormReplayParser/README.md

 This library is based on [Heroes.ReplayParser](https://github.com/barrett777/Heroes.ReplayParser)

-## Supported Platforms
-- .Net Core 3.1+ (aiming to be .NET 5)

 ## Usage

 ## Developing
 To build and compile the code, it is recommended to use the latest version of [Visual Studio 2019 or Visual Studio Code](https://visualstudio.microsoft.com/downloads/).

-Another option is to use the dotnet CLI tools from the [.NET Core 3.1 SDK](https://dotnet.microsoft.com/download).
+Another option is to use the dotnet CLI tools from the [.NET Core 5.0 SDK](https://dotnet.microsoft.com/download).

 ## License
 [MIT license](/LICENSE)